Future of Nick's Restaurant, a 'State Street legend,' uncertain after 64 years

 The listing, by Becca Gentilli of Wisconsin Commercial Real Estate, says that the 3,000-square-foot space at 226 State St. is available right away for a five-year lease at $29 per square foot annually.
 It says that the modified gross rent is $7,200 a month.

-Christ said he didn't want to say if there's been any interest.
+Christ didn't want to say if there's been any interest.
 "There's no official word yet.
 When there is, I'll let everybody know."

 People are also reading…